WVAU: The Constitution

 This group serves as the committee which runs WVAU.
 They include but are not limited to: the General Manager, Music Director, Program Director, Web Director, Station Manager, Promotions Director, Events Director, Art Director, and Tech Director.

-The General Manager oversees all departments of WVAU and runs the executive board.
+The General Managers oversees all departments of WVAU and runs the executive board.
 They serve as the mediator between the organization and AU’s multiple departments.
-All purchases, event requests, access requests, rule changes, organizational shifts, etc. must be approved by the General Manager.
+All purchases, event requests, access requests, rule changes, organizational shifts, etc. must be approved by the General Managers.
 While anyone can apply to be General Manager, this position is usually given to a member of the Executive Board.
-The General Manager does not have any control over the staffing of different departments (i.e. Music Staff, Web Staff, Event Staff).
+The General Manager does not manage the staffing of different departments (Music + Web Staff).

 Music Director(s)